-We are pleased to be able to offer Growing Lessons for summer 2018!
+We are pleased to be able to offer Growing Lessons for 2019!

 Children can learn not just about how natural systems work in a garden—what critters and plants live where and what do they need to survive, but also about themselves.